Find Affordable College Courses

 $10,955 Average Tuition & Fees

-Our 2023 rankings named University of Maryland - College Park the best value school in Maryland for economics students.
+Our analysis found University of Maryland - College Park to be the best value school for economics students who want to pursue a degree in Maryland.
 Located in the large suburb of College Park, UMCP is a public school with a fairly large student population.

-UMCP undergraduate students pay an average of $10,955 in in-state tuition and fees each year.
+In-state tuition fees for undergraduate students at UMCP are $10,955 per year.
 After completing their degree, economics graduates from UMCP carry an average student debtload of $20,500.
 The average monthly payment of a loan this size is about $345, assuming that the borrower is on a 10-year repayment plan.

-UMCP also took the #2 spot in our Best Economics Schools in Maryland rankings.
+UMCP not only placed well in our value ranking, but it is also #2 on our Best Economics Schools in Maryland list.

 #2